department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/surviving-spouse.md

 - Is a Prisoner of War (POW), **or**
 - Died while in service or from a service-connected disability and you didn’t remarry, **or**
 - Died while in service or from a service-connected disability and you didn’t remarry before you were 57 years old or before December 16, 2003, **or**
-- Had been totally disabled and then died, but whose disability may not have been the cause of death (in certain situations)
+- Had been totally disabled and then died, but their disability may not have been the cause of death (in certain situations)

 **Note:** A surviving spouse who remarried before December 16, 2003, and on or after their 57th birthday, must have applied no later than December 15, 2004, to establish home loan eligibility.
-We must deny applications we received after December 15, 2004, from surviving spouses who remarried before December 16, 2003.
+We'll have to deny applications we received after December 15, 2004, from surviving spouses who remarried before December 16, 2003.
 </div>
 </li>
 </ul>